 There is a need for accurate battery models, incorporating the latest insights from the physics, electrochemistry and engineering of lithium ion batteries for electric vehicles.
 This project brings together expertise across all length scales, from atoms and molecules right up to a whole battery pack, to design simulations which will enable us to understand how the length scales relate to each other, predict battery performance and lifetime under a range of conditions and, ultimately, design better batteries.

-The project is structured into five Expeditions, each working on a particular research challenge, and five Cross-Cutting Activities, which provide specialised expertise across all Expeditions.
+The project is structured into six Expeditions, each working on a particular research challenge, and five Cross-Cutting Activities, which provide specialised expertise across all Expeditions.
 This structure is laid out below.

 The Multiscale Modelling project brings together world-leading battery experts with a broad set of skills at every level to build the critical bridge between science and engineering, working alongside UK industry to ensure that the work is innovative and delivers high impact.
 This consortium uniquely blends theoreticians with modellers, mathematicians and experimentalists, ensuring that the models developed are scientifically rigorous, computationally efficient and experimentally validated in parallel, to maintain a high degree of usefulness and accuracy.
 The first challenges to be tackled include fast-charging of batteries, and low temperature operation and thermal management of cells within battery packs.

 Accurate models enable us to predict battery behaviour, understand the barriers to performance and design batteries and battery materials which help us to overcome these barriers.